-The above eligibility information is effective through June 30, 2018.
+The above eligibility information is effective through June 30, 2023.Download WIC Eligibility Flyer

 How to Apply

 Make an appointment by calling the center most convenient to you.
-You’ll need to bring the following items to your appointment.
+You’ll need to bring the following items to your WIC appointment:

 One of These Proofs of Income